 After completing the IDPA master challenge and competing in the 2016 IDPA Nationals, I focused exclusively on improving self-defense skills and maintaining skill with my carry pistol for the next couple of years.
 I set up two essentially identical SIG P320 carry pistols with the same sighting system, holster, and trigger pulls.
 I trained and competed with one pistol and carried the other, rotating the pistols and carry ammunition every six months.
 I used the old carry ammunition to reconfirm the new carry pistol’s zero.
 I used my training pistol and my every day carry (EDC) holster in all of my practice, training, and competition.

 The same concept applies to holster tilt, angle, positioning, and other characteristics.
 Ideally, the holster should be in the same place and approximately the same height on the belt for competition and carry.
-My EDC concealed carry holster rides higher on the belt and is not as fast as the typical competition holsters which generally sit 1-2 inches lower.
-I once discovered that after a period of training for competition that I often missed my draw with my EDC holster when my hand automatically went to where the competition holster would have been on my belt.
-This poses a challenge to those who wish to use appendix carry since many competitions do not permit appendix carry for liability reasons.
+My EDC concealed carry holster rides higher on the belt and is not as fast as typical competition holsters which generally sit 1-2 inches lower.
+I once discovered that after a period of training for competition that I often missed my draw with my EDC holster when my hand automatically went to the lower location where the competition holster would have been on my belt.
+This poses a challenge to those who wish to use appendix or abdominal carry since many competitions do not permit appendix carry for liability reasons.
 Consistent and routine dry practice with your appendix carry rig is very important if you compete with a strong side holster.